-Moreover, considering the advantages of traditional tools as cognitive artifacts of design, one approach will enable computers to improve traditional tools, instead of simulating or imitating them.
-Neither sketchy-like renderings made from accurate primitives, nor perfect rapid prototypes share the same advantages of cognitive artifacts as real freehand sketches or rough handmade physical models.
+Moreover, considering the advantages of traditional tools as cognitive artefacts of design, one approach will enable computers to improve traditional tools, instead of simulating or imitating them.
+Neither sketchy-like renderings made from accurate primitives, nor perfect rapid prototypes share the same advantages of cognitive artefacts as real freehand sketches or rough handmade physical models.
 However, computers can immerse us into representations while avoiding scale and proportion problems.
 What's more, performance capabilities can be used for real-time execution, where digital information is applied to transformations, undo, copy and paste capabilities, difficult to achieve with manual instruments.

-Several hybrid processes and techniques have been proposed to merge digital and analog conception tools for use in design (Bermudez & King, 1998; Fowler & Muller, 2002; Jabi, 2004).
-These solutions range from 3D scanning preliminary scale models and other depictions during the design process, to digitalizing handmade sketches to be used as input for the system (as digital sketches or triggering commands) (Schweikardt & Gross 1998; Jung et al., 2001; Do, 2001; Jatupoj, 2005; Brito et al., 2005).
-In many cases, manual actions have been acknowledged in interface design for their relevance on "psychomotor perception" and their intuitiveness (Furness, 1987).
-We, however, have taken another approach to hybrid design techniques in design.
+Several hybrid processes and techniques have been proposed to merge digital and analogue conception tools for use in design.
+23 24 25 These solutions range from 3D scanning preliminary scale models and other depictions during the design process, to digitalizing handmade sketches to be used as input for the system (as digital sketches or triggering commands).^{26 to 30} In many cases, manual actions have been acknowledged in interface design for their relevance on "psychomotor perception" and their intuitiveness.31 We, however, have taken another approach to hybrid design techniques in design.

 In order to avoid the funnel effect of digital systems during the design process, we foresee hybrid techniques which take the information out of the system so as to treat it with the skills and abilities already possessed by the user, and then put it back into the system so as to take advantage of its digital capabilities.
-It is a continuous back-and-forth between analog and digital realms, where actions are integrated into each representation.
+It is a continuous back-and-forth between analogue and digital realms, where actions are integrated into each representation.
 While users attend to the limits of one mode, they choose the more adapted one to represent and solve the design problem.
-As a consequence, traditional manual analog tools are augmented by the power of the system and not only represented or imitated, giving another kind of hybrid design tools.
+As a consequence, traditional manual analogue tools are augmented by the power of the system and not only re-presented or imitated, giving another kind of hybrid design tools.

-5.1.
-Drafted Virtual Reality (DVR)

-We started with the DVR technique (Dorta, 2004), where the designer can use nonimmersive virtual reality techniques to be inside a virtual environment modeled and rendered using freehand sketches.
-The DVR technique begins by using basic modeled shapes (primitives) to represent proportions or referential elements to allow the computer to build a cylindrical 360° panoramic graphical template that serves to be sketched over.
+5.1 Drafted Virtual Reality (DVR)We started with the DVR technique, 32 where the designer can use non-immersive virtual reality techniques to be inside a virtual environment modelled and rendered using freehand sketches.
+The DVR technique begins by using basic modelled shapes (primitives) to represent proportions or referential elements to allow the computer to build a cylindrical 360° panoramic graphical template that serves to be sketched over.
 A custom or a generic template, as those used to draw axonometric or perspectives can be printed out to be worked with different freehand techniques, better mastered by the user.
 This printed template can also be sketched over directly using a digital tablet.
-Subsequently, the panoramic sketch is corrected in a normal perspective using QTVR, having as result that the computer screen becomes a window to a manually sketched virtual world (See Table 1).
+Subsequently, the panoramic sketch Computer Aided Architectural Design Futures, Eindhoven, 257-270